LoRaWAN and MQTT Integration for IoT Application Design

 Published: February 4, 2022

 Are you an IoT developer, or a Solutions Architect trying to find a solution to enhance the capabilities of your LoRa and LoRaWAN enabled IoT applications?
 You are in the right place.
-In this blog post, I discuss a solution to integrate LoRaWAN and MQTT for IoT applications design.
+In this blog post, I discuss a solution to integrate LoRaWAN and the MQTT protocol for IoT applications design.

 Ever since the rise of the Internet of Things (IoT), connected devices have so far mostly ridden on the back of mobile communications networks such as Cellular, Wi-Fi, and Bluetooth.
 However, these networks were designed for human consumption of the internet e.g. web browsing, and video streaming, which requires large amounts of bandwidth.